-The really cool thing about CMS’s growing focus on patient outcomes is that having the cost data from stage 1 of Meaningful Use and the outcome data from stage 2 and 3 is exactly what’s needed to quantity value in healthcare.
-The really challenging thing, however, is that cost data is much easier to collect than patient reported outcome data.
-The majority of the Stage 1 Meaningful Use requirements simply can be pulled from what’s already in your electronic health record (EHR) system.
-But while there may be a place to store the results of patient reported outcomes in your EHR, you still need a process in place to actually collect it.
+The really cool thing about CMS’s growing focus on patient outcomes is that having the cost data from stage 1 of Meaningful Use and the outcome data from stages 2 and 3 is exactly what’s needed to quantity value in healthcare.
+The really challenging thing, however, is that cost data is much easier to collect than patient-reported outcome data.
+The majority of Stage 1 Meaningful Use requirements simply can be pulled from what’s already in your electronic health record (EHR) system.
+But while there may be a place to store the results of patient-reported outcomes in your EHR, you still need a process in place to actually collect them.
 Now that CMS has made a clear statement that the evolution of Meaningful Use will be centered on patient outcome data, it is imperative that eligible providers (EPs) develop a sustainable system for collecting PRO data.

 What is Meaningful Use?